Alphabet inc.GOOG.US Overview

 When is GOOG's latest earnings report released?

-The most recent financial report for Alphabet inc. (GOOG) covers the period of 2025Q1 and was published on 2025/03/31.
+The most recent financial report for Alphabet inc. (GOOG) covers the period of 2025Q3 and was published on 2025/09/30.
 This report is prepared according to IFRS/US GAAP standards and includes key financial indicators—Revenue, Profitability, Cash Flow, and Capital Structure.
 This information is essential for investors evaluating GOOG's short-term business performance and financial health.
 For the latest updates on GOOG's earnings releases, visit this page regularly.

 Where does GOOG fall in the P/E River chart?

-According to historical valuation range analysis, Alphabet inc. (GOOG)'s current price-to-earnings (P/E) ratio is 13.93, placing it in the Value zone on the P/E River chart.
-This level indicates that the market's expectations for future earnings are already reflected in the share price, with the valuation currently leaning conservative.
+According to historical valuation range analysis, Alphabet inc. (GOOG)'s current price-to-earnings (P/E) ratio is 21, placing it in the Watch zone on the P/E River chart.
+This level indicates that the market's expectations for future earnings are already reflected in the share price, with the valuation currently leaning optimistic.
 Investors are advised to further examine the company's fundamentals and its position in the industry cycle to validate whether the valuation is justified.

 What is the operating profit of GOOG?